BEHIND THE MUSIC

 During Nhira's college experience his music and online videos started gaining recognition, which led to an invitation to audition on the Emmy Award winning NBC show 'The Voice.'
 For his Blind Audition Nhira sang the global smash hit song "Happy," originally written and performed by Pharrell Williams, and subsequently chose Williams to be his coach on the show.
 Nhira successfully navigated his way to the live rounds of the nationally televised talent competition by captivating audiences, and the coaches alike, with electric performances of top 40 hits including "Sugar" by Maroon 5," Grenade" by Bruno Mars and "Alive" by Sia.

 Nhira’s recent music has charted on the Global Top 100 Pop Songs and his creatively produced music videos have racked up over 70 million views, with hit songs “Would You Still Love Me?” and “Til Death Do Us Part,” to name a few.
 As Nhira continues to write, record and release new music he maintains a busy schedule performing in countless venues around the world and at events including concerts and festivals, among others.
-Nhira was recently awarded the Zimbabwe Achievers Award for Excellence in Music and was also named one of the "Tulsans of the Year," by the Tulsa World news organization.
+Nhira was recently awarded the Zimbabwe Achievers Award for Excellence in Music, was nominated as one of the ‘Best Performing Acts’ by the AFRIMA awards, and he was also named one of the "Tulsans of the Year" by the Tulsa World news organization.

 Nhira's goal is to be a catalyst of hope through the medium of music, with one of his methods being music outreaches.
 Over the years he has been able to inspire and motivate thousands of students across the country and around the world with the simple message that it's possible for them to achieve their dreams.
 His signature outreach, called the Backpack Project, has donated thousands of backpacks to students in underserved communities.